magnars/multiple-cursors.el/README.md

  - `mc/insert-letters`: Insert increasing letters for each cursor, top to bottom.
  - `mc/sort-regions`: Sort the marked regions alphabetically.
  - `mc/reverse-regions`: Reverse the order of the marked regions.
+ - `mc/vertical-align`: Aligns all cursors vertically with a given CHARACTER to the one with the highest column number (the rightest).
+(Might not behave as intended if more than one cursors are on the same line.)
+ - `mc/vertical-align-with-space`: Aligns all cursors with whitespace like `mc/vertical-align` does.

 ## Tips and tricks